2014 Illinois elections: State Senate

 One-third of the seats of the Illinois Senate were up for election in 2014.

 State House of Representatives

-All of Illinois' 18 seats in the United States House of Representatives were up for election in 2014.
+All of Illinois' 118 seats in the Illinois House of Representatives were up for election in 2014.

-The Republican Party flipped two Democratic-held seats, making the composition of Illinois' House delegation 10 Democrats and 8 Republicans.
+No seats flipped in this election, retaining the composition at 71 Democrats and 47 Republicans.

 Judicial elections

 Judicial elections were held, which consisted of both partisan and retention elections, including those one seat of the Supreme Court of Illinois for ten seats in the Illinois Appellate Court.

 Ballot measures

 Illinois voters voted on a two ballot measures in 2014.
 In order to be approved, the measures required either 60% support among those specifically voting on the amendment or 50% support among all ballots cast in the elections.

 Illinois Crime Victims' Bill of Rights

 Illinois voters approved the Illinois Crime Victims' Bill of Rights (commonly known as "Marsy's Law"), a legislatively referred constitutional amendment.